kubermatic/docs/content/kubermatic/main/cheat-sheets/etcd/etcd-launcher/_index.en.md

 +++
-title = "Etcd Launcher"
+title = "etcd Launcher"
 weight = 30
 +++

-Starting with version v2.15.0, KKP introduced etcd-launcher as an experimental feature. etcd-launcher is a lightweight wrapper around the etcd binary.
-It's responsible for reading information from KKP API and flexibly control how the user cluster etcd ring is started.
+etcd Launcher is a lightweight wrapper around the `etcd` binary.
+It is responsible for reading information from KKP's Kubernetes
+API and flexibly control how the user cluster etcd ring is started.

+## Release Timeline

+- **v2.15.0**: KKP introduced etcd-launcher as an experimental feature.
-In v2.19.0, peer TLS connections have been added to etcd-launcher.
-Existing etcd clusters (with or without etcd-launcher) will be upgraded to peer TLS connections if the etcd-launcher feature gate is enabled on a cluster.
+- **v2.19.0**: Peer TLS connections have been added to etcd-launcher.
+- **v2.22.0**: `EtcdLauncher` feature gate is enabled by default in `KubermaticConfiguration`.

-## Comparison to static etcd StatefulSet
+## Comparison to static etcd

 Prior to v2.15.0, user cluster etcd ring was based on a static StatefulSet with 3 pods running the etcd ring nodes.

-With etcd-launcher, the etcd StatefulSet is updated to include:
+With `etcd-launcher`, the etcd `StatefulSet` is updated to include:
 - An init container that is responsible for copying the etcd-launcher into the main etcd pod.
 - Additional environment variables used by the etcd-launcher and etcdctl binary for simpler operations.
 - A liveness probe to improve stability.
-- The pod command is updated to run etcd-launcher binary instead of the etcd server binary.
+- The pod command is updated to run the `etcd-launcher` binary instead of the etcd server binary.
 - TLS encrypted peer connections (etcd node to etcd node communication).

-{{% notice warning %}}
-etcd-launcher is an optional feature.
-It should not be enabled unless all users clusters are operating nominally.
-It's possible that a user cluster etcd ring could fail to enable the feature if the etcd ring was not in a stable condition during the update. **The etcd-launcher feature cannot be disabled once enabled.**
-{{% /notice %}}

-Since this is an optional feature, it's disabled by default.
-There are two modes to enable etcd-launcher support:

-## etcd-launcher for all User Clusters (global setting)

-{{% notice warning %}}
-It is not recommended to enable the `EtcdLauncher` feature gate globally at the same as applying a KKP upgrade, due to the potential for several changes to etcd happening in short sequence.
-{{% /notice %}}

-### Enabling etcd-launcher
+## Global Configuration

+The feature can be configured on a global level, e.g. to disable it for the whole KKP installation.

+### Enabled by Default

+By default, etcd Launcher is enabled because the `EtcdLauncher` feature gate in `KubermaticConfiguration` is defaulted accordingly.
-In this mode, the feature is enabled on the KKP installation level.
-The cluster feature flag will be added to all user clusters.
+If the feature gate is enabled, the etcd Launcher feature is enabled at the KKP installation level and the cluster feature gate will be added to all user clusters.

-To enable etcd-launcher, the related feature should be enabled in the [Kubermatic CRD]({{< ref "../../../tutorials-howtos/kkp-configuration" >}}).
-To do that, edit your your KubermaticConfiguration file to include the featureGate:
+### Disabling etcd Launcher

+When etcd Launcher is enabled for all user clusters, the setting is "inherited" into all user clusters.
+It is not possible to revert the settings for existing user clusters, but you can revert the changes in your `KubermaticConfiguration` so that new clusters are not created with etcd-launcher.
+Just set the feature gate explicitly as shown below:

 ```yaml
 # Snippet, not a complete file!